 • Two copies of the cube handout for each student

 • Scissors, tape, string

-3. Break the class into five small groups — one each for Harriet Tubman, Sojourner Truth, Rosa Parks, Martin Luther King and Abraham Lincoln.
+5. Break the class into small groups — assigning each group one influential individual from the names cited above.
 Provide each group with your pre-selected books and one copy of the cube handout.
-Group members should review the books together and then discuss how they should fill out the handout.
-Once the group agrees on the specifics, each student should complete their copy of the handout.
+Group members should review their book together and then discuss how they should fill out the handout.
+Once the group agrees on the specifics, each student should complete a copy of the handout.

-6. Sing "What Can One Little Person Do?” again as a class.
-Explain to students that one thing Obama has asked is that everyone in the country “do unto others as we would have them do unto us.
+8. Sing or listen to “What Can One Little Person Do?” again as a class.
+Explain to students that one thing President Obama asked was that everyone in the country “do unto others as we would have them do unto us.
 Let us be our brother's keeper, … Let us be our sister’s keeper.”
 Explain that children have a role to play in this too.
-Like Harriet Tubman, Sojourner Truth, Rosa Parks, Martin Luther King and Abraham Lincoln, children can help create a more just world.
-One person — even "little ones" — can make a difference in someone else's life.
+Just as the individuals the students researched did, children can help create a more just world.
+As a class, brainstorm ways children can promote justice.

-7. Pass out another copy of the cube handout to each student, and ask students to reflect on one way they will help make the world a better place this month.
-In completing their personal cubes, they will need to describe the issue they want to address, specify how they will do so, identify people who can help, anticipate obstacles and state their ultimate hope — all key ingredients for taking action.
+Pass out a copy of the cube handout to each student, and ask students to reflect on one way they could help make the world a better place.
+In completing these personal cubes, all students will need to describe the issue they want to address, specify what they will do, identify people who can help, anticipate obstacles and state their ultimate hope — all key ingredients for taking action.

 Once students have completed their personal cubes, combine them with the biography cubes to create “Defenders of Justice” mobiles in the classroom.
 Use the mobiles as a reference point to help start morning meetings or other “sharing times,” letting students report back in on the progress they’ve made and asking for support when things don't go as planned.